 Lastly, your teeth are polished to brighten your beautiful smile, leaving you feeling refreshed and looking great.

 The American Dental Association recommends you see us at least twice each year for a checkup.
 At your checkup, we will inspect your soft tissues for oral cancer, periodontal disease, and other problems.
-Dr. Farias will also look at each tooth in your mouth to assess problems like tooth decay or cracks, as well as old dental work.
+Dr. Patel will also look at each tooth in your mouth to assess problems like tooth decay or cracks, as well as old dental work.
 Ultimately, your dentist is checking for problems that you might not see or feel.

 Early signs of decay